BSrinivasChandra/DatabaseToWarehouse_Migration_Azure_Pipeline/Azure Data Factory/file.md

 </p>
 <p align='center'><i>Copy Activity Sink Folder Expression.</i></p>

-And lastly this expression specifies the file name of the table that is being stored and it follows file name as ***TableName.parquet***.
+And lastly below expression specifies the file name of the table that is being stored and it follows the file name as ***TableName.parquet***.
 <p align='center'>
   <img src='ForEach Activity/ForEach_CopyActivity_Sink_FileExpression.png'>
 </p>